openhwgroup/cve2/doc/01_specification/index.rst

 .. note::
    [Ibex] had implemented a custom mechanism for NMI recovery.
-In CVE2 this custom mechanism is reworked to follow the drafted standsrd [SMRNMI]_.
+In CVE2 this custom mechanism is reworked to follow the drafted standard [SMRNMI]_.

 Coprocessor interface
 ---------------------